 You can read our guide to Apple Search Ads here: Apple Search Ads

-Paid Marketing - This is a catch-all term for any type of advert pay for.
+This is a catch-all term for any type of advert paid for.
 These can be Facebook ads, Google Ad word ads, or even Tik Tok ads.
 To use this type of paid marketing you’ll need to create an ad image or video and write a description to accompany the ad.